coder/docs/environments/cvms.md

 ![Create CVM](../assets/cvm-create.png)

-## Systemd
+## systemd

 During Environment startup, Coder checks for the presence of `/sbin/init` within the Environment Image.
 If the file exists, it's used as the container entrypoint with a `PID` of 1.
-If your image OS distribution does not link the Systemd init to `/sbin/init`, you'll need to do this manually in your Dockerfile.
+If your image OS distribution does not link the `systemd` init to `/sbin/init`, you'll need to do this manually in your Dockerfile.

-The following snippet demonstrates how an image can specify Systemd as the init.
+The following snippet demonstrates how an image can specify `systemd` as the init.
 ```Dockerfile
 FROM ubuntu:20.04
 RUN apt-get update && apt-get install -y \